BRAINCHN/kuntai/README.md

 sudo ./install.sh
 ```

+creation of Kuntai.desktop icon is optional choice in the install. setup.sh is for the Kuntai.desktop button<br />

-updates system creates venv installs ollama and huggingface dependenices downloads a model from huggingface and creates kustom kuntai model from simple prompt
+updates system creates venv installs ollama and huggingface dependenices downloads a model from huggingface and creates Kuntai model from simple prompt suitable for Linux Ubuntu 22.04LTS and Linux Mint<br />